ProcrastiCreator/Traveller/src/site/notes/Survey/Third Survey - Spinward Marches.md

 | D'Ganzio | 1920 | B420410-D                 | N     | **De**sert **He**llworld **N**on**I**ndust **Po**or | NO <font style="color:green">TASR </font><br> | 38k | Im    |              | 312    |
 D'Ganzio is controlled by the [Instellarms](https://wiki.travellerrpg.com/Instellarms "Instellarms") corpor

-**Wayne Albach**- Broker on Lunion bought some military laser rifles.
-Lunion is the badministrative center of the Lunion Subsector K.
-Jack bought a Mech suit, a Guss Pistol, A snub pistol and a body pistol.

-**Jony Moora** heard good about the crew since earlier 900cr/t/week
-500cr/passenger birth/week

-Gra

-To the planet of Pyramus
-Be on Pyramus for a month.

-Bring a veterinarian, going to deal with.

-Picking up a couple deep freeze low birth crates:
-Przewalski
-Terseman sulemani stock
-Artemis Project - Charity
-2 adult mares
-2 inadult mares
-and another one

-1 adult stallion and a juvinile stallion crate 20 ton container.
-If delivered alive.
-5k/animal
-If healty after a month, another +20k per month.
-Deliver to sir Tayce Gazishpa wich is responsible for the Artemis Project.

-Buying Collapsable tanks for 20.000 (40tonnes) to be able to jump more times before refuelling.
-Wich leaves 98 tonnes for cargo.

-Scanned 2225
-Jumped to Strouden, Sold our Freight Goods for 414,000 Sold
-2325
-Jumped to Bicorn
-2432